-- A. Maintaining control of cow at all times

-- B. Maintaining proper position
+- A. Maintaining control of cow at all times - B. Maintaining proper position

-- C. Degree of difficulty

-- D. Eye appeal

-- E. Time worked

 NOTE: A judge may blow his/her whistle at any time to terminate the work.
 A score of zero will be given if the work is not complete at that time.